 Things to do in Royal London England

-London and England are known for the great British legacy of castles, kings, queens, tales and legends.
+London and England are known for the great British Royal legacy of castles, kings, queens, tales and legends.
 We suggest visiting the Queen’s home at Buckingham Palace, Britain’s former prison at the Tower of London and Kensington Palace, to get you started.
 Just outside of London in the English countryside lies Windsor Castle, which is the second home of the Queen, and further afield lies Blenheim Palace, where Sir Winston Churchill once lived!

 Top tip: Dig deeper into Britain’s rich history with a guided tour of London’s Castles & Palaces